ModelOriented/shapviz/README.md

 ## Introduction

-SHAP values [1] are an ingenious way to study black box models.
-They decompose - as fair as possible - predictions into additive feature contributions.
+SHAP (SHapley Additive exPlanations, [1]) is an ingenious way to study black box models.
+SHAP values decompose - as fair as possible - predictions into additive feature contributions.
 Crunching SHAP values requires clever algorithms by clever people.
 Analyzing them, however, is super easy with the right visualizations.
 The package `shapviz` offers the latter:

 - `sv_dependence()`: Dependence plots to study feature effects (optionally colored by heuristically strongest interacting feature).
 - `sv_importance()`: Importance plots (bar and/or beeswarm plots) to study variable importance.